wilsto/JarvisOne/odc_architecture.md

 ## Architectural Logic

-### High-Level Flow (Target)
+### Core Processing Flow

-The target system follows a specific flow for each user request, starting with a user query and ending with a final response.
-This flow includes caching, context construction, input and output safeguards, and access to both internal and external data sources.

-1. **User Query:** The process begins with a natural language query from the user via the chat interface.
+1. **User Query**: The user submits a query using natural language via the chat interface.
-2. **Initial Cache Lookup:** Before processing the query, the system checks a local cache to see if a similar query has been processed before.
-If a cached response is available, it is returned immediately.
-3. **Context Construction:** If the query is not cached, it goes through a context construction phase.
-This involves:
-    - **RAG (Retrieval-Augmented Generation):** Retrieving relevant information from external sources to enrich the query context. (À conserver pour plus tard)
-    - **Agent Interaction:** Using an intelligent agent to analyze the query and determine necessary actions.
+2. **Agent Interaction**: An intelligent agent processes the query and identifies actions required.
-    - **Query Rewriting:** Refining or rephrasing the query for better processing.
-4. **Input Guardrails:** The enriched query is then passed through input guardrails for security.
-This includes actions like:
-    - **PII Redaction:** Removing or masking personally identifiable information.
-5. **Data Access and Retrieval:** Depending on the context, the system can access various data sources:
-    - **Read-only Actions:** These allow retrieval of data from various sources:
-        - **Vector Search:** Performing semantic searches based on vector representations of data. (À conserver pour plus tard)
-        - **SQL Query Execution:** Running SQL queries against databases.
-        - **Web Search:** Searching for relevant information on the web.
-    - **Databases:** These contain persistent data such as:
-        - Documents, tables, chat histories, vector databases, etc.
-6. **Model Gateway:** The core of the system, handling:
-    - **Model Catalog:** Managing and selecting different language models.
-    - **Access Token Management:** Securely managing authentication tokens for the models.
-    - **Routing:** Selecting the most appropriate model for the current query.
+3. **Data Access**: Data is retrieved from various data sources.
+4. **Tool Interaction**: External tool interfaces are used to perform actions and display their results.
-    - **Generation:** Using the chosen model to generate a response.
+5. **Response Generation**: A language model generates a response.
-    - **Scoring:** Evaluating the quality of the generated response.
-7. **Output Guardrails:** Before the response is returned, it is checked by output guardrails.
-This includes:
-    - **Safety/Verification:** Ensuring the response is safe, ethical, and free of errors.
-    - **Structured Outputs:** Formatting the response for easy use.
+6. **Interaction Handling**: The response is displayed via an interaction in the UI
-8. **Final Response:** The user receives the final response.
+7. **Final Response**: The user receives the final response in the chat.
-9. **Response Caching:** The final response is stored in the cache for future reuse.
-10. **Write Actions (Secondary):** If necessary, after the response is returned, the system may execute write actions to modify the state.
-This can include:
-    - Updating orders, sending emails, etc.